harvard-lil/perma/developer.md

 ### Debugging email-related issues

-If you're working on an email related task, launch your own dumb SMTP server to capture and dump the content.
+If you're working on an email related task, the contents of emails should be dumped to the standard out courtesy of EMAIL_BACKEND in settings_dev.py.

-Start the dumb SMTP server like this,

-    $ python -m smtpd -n -c DebuggingServer localhost:1025

-And update the EMAIL_HOST and EMAIL_PORT variables in your config (if you're using the settings_dev.py, you should already see these set)

-Now, when you send an email through Django, you'll see the contents dumped to the standard out.

 ### Working with Celery